Asienwald/ElCare/README.md

 ## Getting started
 ### Setting up the Application
 You can download the app [here]().
-Alternatively, you can compile it in Android studio, but take note to set the appropriate APIU
+Alternatively, you can compile it in Android studio, but take note to set the appropriate API
 ### Setting up the Server
 To set up the server (acting as a bridge between the IoT device and the app)
 1. Copy `API_KEYS_sample.py` to API_KEYS.py and fill in your API Keys and URLs for SendGrid, IBM STT and IBM Tone Analyzers